 If you are looking to hail an Uber or a Lyft driver, take note of the icon of a person waving their hand when you search for a specific place on a map and tap the Directions button.
 The icon appears between the person riding a bike and the pedestrian.

-Clicking on this icon will get you the service information including wait times and current prices.
-You can begin your Uber or Lyft ordering process right from the Maps app for added convenience.
+Clicking on this icon will get you the service information, including wait times and current prices.
+For added convenience, you can begin your Uber or Lyft ordering process right from the Maps app.

-In certain parts of the world at certain times of day, traffic is nearly guaranteed.
+Traffic is nearly guaranteed in certain parts of the world at certain times of the day.
 In other places, it is common on certain streets or stretches of roads.
 Google Maps uses this knowledge to analyze and estimate typical traffic times.

 Google Maps features a very helpful “night mode” that can be used to reduce eye strain.

-Instead of a white background with many colors, something that could particularly brighten your vehicle at night in the most distracting way possible, the night mode allows for a dark background to appear while still making all of the pointers, markers, and destinations clearly visible.
+Rather than a white background with many colors, which would particularly distract drivers at night, night mode uses a dark background while still showing all the pointers, markers, and destinations.

-You can actually save money by using Google Maps.
+You can save money by using Google Maps.
 If this sounds odd, think about driving through tolls for a moment.
-Google Maps can permit you to select routes that allow you to get around or bypass most or all of the tolls you might have otherwise encountered.
+Google Maps can allow you to select routes to get around or bypass most or all of the tolls you might have otherwise encountered.

 When you select your destination and then tap on Directions.
-From here you can choose Route Options, where you can check off methods of avoiding not only tolls but also use of ferries and highways if you so choose.
+From here, you can choose Route Options, where you can check off methods of avoiding tolls and using ferries and highways if you so choose.